stevekm/FLAC-to-mp3/README.md

 Script for extracting music from password-protected archives (`p7zip`) and converting FLAC files to mp3 (`ffmpeg`).
 Written for & tested under OS X / macOS, but should work on any system with these programs installed

+This script will:
+- Search the given directory for any `.zip`, `.rar`, or `.7z` files, and try to extract them with the passwords in `passwords.txt`
+- Search the given directory for any `.flac` files, and convert them to v0 `.mp3` format

 # Setup
 - First, clone this repo.